 The most effective method of finding a willing faculty member is to approach those who work in a field that interests you and let them know that you are interested.
 All courses are nominally three credit hours and class registration requires a permit.
+An alternative method for finding a research assignment is to e-mail Dr. Al Ferri.
+He often has a list of assignments that are available for students.
 Once you have found an interested faculty sponsor, you must fill out an Undergraduate Research/Special Problems Course Form.
-This can be found at www.me.gatech.edu/docs/special_problem_form.pdf www.undergradresearch.gatech.edu/
+This can be found at